jadecobra/python_tdd_exercises/source/exceptions/IndentationError.rst

 IndentationError
 ================

-Spacing/Indentation matters in python.
+Spacing/Indentation matters in Python.
 Where code is placed and how it is spaced has an effect on how the code is interpreted as well as how a human being comprehends the intention behind the code.
 Some people indent with 2 spaces, others indent with 4.
 This exercises uses 4 spaces to indent as it is the `recommended convention <https://peps.python.org/pep-0008/#indentation>`_

 An `IndentationError <https://docs.python.org/3/library/exceptions.html?highlight=exceptions#IndentationError>`_ is raised when indentation is not correct.
 The exercises in this chapter are intended to get you familiar with proper Indentation